The New York Times Best Seller list: Statistics

 According to an EPJ Data Science study that used big data to analyze every New York Times bestselling book from 2008 to 2016, of the 100,000 new, hardcover print books published each year, fewer than 500 make it on to The New York Times Best Seller list (0.5 percent).
-Most novels (26 percent) appear on the list for only one week.
+Many novels (26 percent) appear on the list for only one week.
 To make the list, it is estimated that novels sell from 1,000 to 10,000 copies per week, depending on competition.
 Median sales fluctuate between 4,000 and 8,000 in fiction, and 2,000–6,000 in nonfiction.
 The majority of New York Times bestselling books sell from 10,000 to 100,000 copies in their first year.

 During the period studied (August 6, 2008, to March 10, 2016), Dan Brown's book The Lost Symbol held the record with 3 million copies sold in one year followed by The Girl Who Kicked the Hornets' Nest by Stieg Larsson and Go Set a Watchman by Harper Lee which sold 1.6 million copies each.
 In nonfiction, more than half of the hardcover books that make the list are in the biography category.
 The autobiography of George W. Bush, Decision Points, sold the most copies in one year followed by the biography Steve Jobs by Walter Isaacson.

 Criticisms

 The list has been criticized by authors, publishers, book industry executives, and others for not providing an accurate accounting of true best-seller status.
 These criticisms have been ongoing ever since the list originated.
-A book industry report in the 1940s found that best-seller lists were a poor indicator of sales, since they were based on misleading data and were only measuring fast sales (see "fast sale" criticism below).
+A book industry report in the 1940s found that best-seller lists were a poor indicator of sales, since they were based on misleading data and were only measuring fast sales.
 A 2004 report quoted a senior book marketing executive who said the rankings were "smoke and mirrors"; while a report in Book History found that many professionals in the book industry "scoffed at the notion that the lists are accurate".